reymon359/how-to-live/advices/Ask for help/index.md

 ## Resources and credits

-The more I work in team situations, the better I get at this.
-It is much better to ask for help and keep others updated about how you are doing than to wait and let the "ball of poo" get bigger and bigger until, surprise, it explodes.
+Working in team situations made me realize it is much better to ask for help and keep others updated about how you are doing than to wait and let the "ball of poo" get bigger and bigger until it explodes.

 ## Related advices